DPickei/DPickei.github.io/_posts/2023-11-25-business_development_dashboard.md

 If I were to build this dashboard again
 :
 1. Automate as much as possible.
-All user input is a form of error.
+Treat all user input as a form of error.
 Every click and button press should be scrutinized.
+MS Office can be restrictive to this, I'd shoot for alternative tools to automate processes.
-2. Centralize your data.
-An excel file of 20 spreadsheets and 7 tables in Power Query is prone to errors, shoot for a single database
+2. Centralize data.
+The more branches and offshoots in your ETL process, the more prone to errors it will be.
 3. I'd prefer to try the following tools for a similar project in the future:[^fn2]
 - **Data entry:** Probably still Excel \| Users were familiar with Excel, and it didn't have any major limitations for entry.
-I'd be open to other options though.
+Though I'd be open to other options.
 - **Data manipulation:** Python > Excel \| Excel is great for general purpose use.
-But a large volume of data manipulated in excel is either very slow if transformed in a single spreadsheet via formulas or is very hard to customize if done via Power Query
+But a large volume of moderate manipulation in excel is either very slow if transformed in a single spreadsheet via formulas or tedious to customize if done via Power Query.
 - **Data visualization:** Tableau > PowerBI \| PowerBI is a fine tool.
 But it feels limited in it's constraints to Azure (especially for automation), smaller community, and customizations.
 - **General automation:** Python > Power Automate \| Power Automate had some odd limitations.
 Like being unable to automate desktop PowerBI refreshes.
 I may still opt for PA for email automation, since it was easy to setup.